KennethWussmann/lamDB/docs/operation.md

   // ...
   // Add the following setting to your existing lamDB
   efs: {
+    // If the default settings are fine, just true is enough
-    enableS3Sync: true,
+    //s3Sync: true,
+    // But we can specify more settings
+    s3Sync: {
+      // By default it's syncing hourly, let's define daily
+      scheduleExpression: Schedule.rate(Duration.days(1)),
     },
+  },
 });
 ```

-2. Deploy changes.
-DataSync will no upload files to the S3 bucket `s3://<ACCOUNT-ID>-<LAMDB-INSTANCE-NAME>-database`
+2. Deploy the changes.
+DataSync will now upload files to the S3 bucket `s3://<ACCOUNT-ID>-<LAMDB-INSTANCE-NAME>-database/efs`

-> S3 Sync is disabled by default, because it adds complexity for simple setups and of course also costs.
+> S3 Sync is disabled by default, because it adds complexity for simple setups and of course also adds costs.
+> By using S3 LifecycleRules the data retention can be tweaked further to avoid too many versions being preserved.

 ## Restore a backup